Introduction

 | Octal | Binary | Replace each octal digit with its 3-bit binary equivalent | 37₈ → 011 111₂ |

-Computers store everything as binary numbers — including all text.
-Therefore, an encoding scheme is a system that assigns a unique numeric code to each character, symbol, or letter so that computers can store, process, and transmit text accurately.
-Moreover, without a commonly agreed encoding standard, text created on one computer would appear as garbled, unreadable symbols on any other system.
-As a result, encoding schemes are absolutely essential for digital communication and data exchange.
+Computers store everything as binary numbers, including text.
+An encoding scheme assigns a unique numeric code to each character so computers can store, process, and transmit text accurately.
+Without a common encoding standard, text from one computer would appear as garbled symbols on another.

-American Standard Code for Information Interchange.
-Uses 7 bits to represent 128 characters — English letters, digits (0–9), punctuation, and control characters.
+- ASCII – American Standard Code for Information Interchange.
+Uses 7 bits to represent 128 characters: English letters, digits 0–9, punctuation, and control characters.
 Extended ASCII uses 8 bits for 256 characters.
-Additionally, ASCII assigns decimal 65 to ‘A’, 66 to ‘B’, and so on sequentially.
+The letter ‘A’ = decimal 65.

-Indian Script Code for Information Interchange.
-Developed by the Bureau of Indian Standards (BIS) in 1988.
-Designed specifically for Indian scripts — Devanagari, Bengali, Tamil, Telugu, and more.
-Moreover, it uses 8 bits and is backward-compatible with ASCII for the first 128 code positions.
+- ISCII – Indian Script Code for Information Interchange.
+Developed by BIS in 1988.
+Designed for Indian scripts such as Devanagari, Bengali, Tamil, and Telugu.
+Uses 8 bits and is backward-compatible with ASCII for the first 128 code positions.

-A universal standard that aims to represent every character in every language on Earth.
-Currently, it defines over 1,40,000 characters.
-Furthermore, it comes in multiple formats — including UTF-8 and UTF-32 — selected based on storage efficiency and system requirements.
+- Unicode – A universal standard that represents every character in every language.
+Currently defines over 1,40,000 characters.
+Available in formats including UTF-8 and UTF-32.

 | Feature | UTF-8 | UTF-32 |